Last Updated: September 19, 2014

-If you opt-out of interest based advertising, Rubicon Project will continue to collect the same information described above.
+If you opt-out of OBA, Rubicon Project will continue to collect the same information described above.
 However, this information won’t be used for displaying interest based ads.

 If you change browsers or computers, or delete the cookies on your computer, you will need to opt-out again.
 You also can set your browser to notify you when a cookie is being set and to block most cookies.

-We use commercially reasonable measures to help ensure the security of information.
+We use many different measures to help ensure the security of information.
 No transmission of information is guaranteed to be completely secure.
 Unauthorized entry or use, hardware or software failure, and other factors may compromise data security.

 For more information, or if you have questions, or if you would like to make a complaint, please contact the Rubicon Project at our corporate headquarters at:

 Attn: Privacy Officer, Legal Department